 This post may contain compensated links meaning if you buy through them we get a small commission at no extra cost to you.
 Please read our full disclosure for further information.
 As an Amazon Associate, I earn from qualifying purchases.

-A quick overview of the options available in the UK
+A quick overview of the options available in the United Kingdom

 The first step is to understand each of the 4 available options